theluqmn/Matta/README.md

 it's description.
 Simply input "setup", and once "setup complete" is outputted, all required folders and files should be created in the project folder.

+**The folders and files created are required for the bot to function, but is excluded from this repo so that anyone can just keep their old data even when running off a newer version.**

 **Alternatively**, you can run the `config.py` script located in the project.

 Please note that if you ran `main.py` to open the Config Panel, the bot will run after